gregcaporaso/microbiogeo/doc/notes/permanova.rst

 **Description:**

 This test uses the `HOST_SUBJECT_ID` category as a positive control.
-We expect there to be significant clustering on host subjects due to previous analysis done on the keyboard study dataset.
+We expect there to be significant differences based on host subjects due to previous analysis done on the keyboard study dataset.

 **Command:** ::